exsquire/CodeX/R/extilityBelt/README.md

 **theDash:** Given a sorted vector of integers, identify runs of sequential numbers and write them using interval notation (e.g. 1,2,3 -> 1-3)

-**perminator:** Submit phenotype matrix and chunk parameters, generates control file for directing array jobs
+**perminatoR:** Submit phenotype matrix and chunk parameters, generates control file for directing array jobs

 **cmdInput:** Example script of command line user input from Rscript